 New Music Ensemble

 The group has been profiled in numerous publications including Newsweek and the New York Times, and featured on NPR’s Weekend Edition, All Things Considered, WNYC's Radiolab, and Performance Today.
-They have released three critically acclaimed recordings named to best year-end release lists by the New York Times, Washington Post, LA Weekly, Time Out Chicago, and many others.
-Their recordings have appeared in film and television shows on MTV, Showtime, at over 75 film festivals around the world, and most recently in movie theaters throughout the United States as part of the soundtrack to the film As I AM: The Life and Times of DJ AM.
-Their CD of Steve Reich’s Music for 18 Musicians was named one of the top five classical recordings of the decade by WNYC’s John Schaefer, as well as the #1 classical recording of the decade in the WNYC Soundcheck listener poll.
+Their critically acclaimed recordings have been named to year-end best release lists by the New York Times, NPR, Washington Post, LA Weekly, Time Out Chicago, and many others.
+Their recordings have appeared in film and television shows on MTV, Showtime, at over 75 film festivals around the world, and most recently in movie theaters throughout the United States as part of the soundtrack to the 2015 film As I AM: The Life and Times of DJ AM.
+Their CD of Steve Reich’s Music for 18 Musicians was named one of the top five classical recordings of the decade by WNYC.

-The ensemble has completed four tours and performed at major cities and venues throughout the country including New York six times, Philadelphia, Cleveland, Baltimore, Washington DC, Chicago, Atlanta, Indianapolis, Detroit, and at nine national parks.
-They have been featured performers at the Bang On a Can Marathon, New Music Gathering, New Music Detroit's Strange Beautiful Music marathon, and were members of the all-star ensemble assembled by the Kronos Quartet to perform on the In C 45th Anniversary concert at Carnegie Hall.
-With awards from New Music U.S.A. and the National Endowment of the Arts, the group has commissioned over 60 compositions from such notable composers as Sarah Kirkland Snider, Zoe Keating, Nico Muhly, Marc Mellits, Anna Clyne, and David Lang.
-Their 75 performance and music videos on YouTube recently passed 1.6 million views, all without the aid of a cat or Lady Gaga tune.
+The ensemble has completed five tours and performed at major cities and venues throughout the country including New York six times, Atlanta, Baltimore, Chicago, Cleveland, Colorado Springs, Detroit, Indianapolis, Milwaukee, Philadelphia, Washington DC, and at fourteen national parks.
+With awards from New Music U.S.A. and the National Endowment of the Arts, the ensemble has commissioned over 70 compositions from such notable composers as Sarah Kirkland Snider, Zoe Keating, Nico Muhly, Marc Mellits, Anna Clyne, and David Lang.
+Their 86 performance and music videos on YouTube recently passed 1.7 million views, all without the aid of a cat or Lady Gaga tune.

 The Grand Valley State University New Music Ensemble is at the forefront of contemporary repertory groups, alongside other established groups including Kronos Quartet, Alarm Will Sound, So Percussion, Bang on a Can and Germany's Ensemble Modern.